 The central section, which is the best maintained, is the most preferred route of hikers, as it also allows you to explore the Roman forts of Vindolanda and Housesteads.

 Great Glen Way, Scotland (79 Miles | 5-7 days)

-The Great Glen Way starts in Fort William and finishes in Inverness.
-The route takes walkers along the low-lying trail that stretches alongside the Caledonian Canal where it links Loch Lochy with Loch Oich and the infamous Loch Ness.
+Starting in Fort William and finishing in Inverness, The Great Glen Way takes walkers along the low-lying trail that stretches alongside the Caledonian Canal where it links Loch Lochy with Loch Oich and the infamous Loch Ness.

 Cleveland Way, England (109 Miles | 5-10 days)